OskarLovsveden/1dv607-a3/README.md

 3. Design and implement a variable rule for who wins the game.
 Can be a variation of who wins if score is equal.
 4. Refactor the code, getting a card from the deck, show the card and give it to a player is duplicated in a number of places. try to find a good solution to this, (probably with GRASP)
-5. Implement observerpattern
+5. Implement observerpattern.
-6. Update class diagram to reflect new changes
+6. Update class diagram to reflect new changes.

 ### Observer pattern